THERE’S ONLY ONE BIBLE, NOT DIFFERENT BIBLES

 Most of the traditions are neither specifically commanded nor prohibited by Jesus or the Bible.
 They have their value, but they should not be confused with God’s message to mankind and instruction to the church as directly stated in the Bible.

-God speaks to us through our spirit, too, but what he says through our spirit will never be in conflict with what he says in the Bible.
+God also speaks to us through our spirit.
+What he says through our spirit will never be in conflict with what he says in the Bible.
 Thus, the Bible also serves as a filter and interpreter for what we hear in our spirit and hear from others.